Impact of lensing magnification on the analysis of galaxy clustering in redshift space: Conclusion

 The main results of our paper are the following.
 First, magnification bias only becomes relevant at $z > 1.3$.
-Second, not accounting for magnification bias in the modelling gives a biased estimation of the growth rate.
-We found that analysing a magnified sample with a theoretical model that only contains RSD leads to an overestimation of the galaxy bias, and more importantly, an underestimation the growth rate.
+Second, not accounting for magnification bias in the modelling gives a biased estimate of the growth rate.
+We found that analysing a magnified sample with a theoretical model that only contains RSD leads to an overestimation of the galaxy bias, and more importantly, to an underestimation of the growth rate.
 Depending on the redshift and slope of the galaxy luminosity function, the best-fit value of $f\sigma_8$ can be shifted by more than 10\%.
-It appears that using the linear-theory lensing correction allows the recovery of unbiased estimates of the growth rate in most cases, if $s$ is accurately known a priori.
+It appears that using the linear-theory lensing correction allows the recovery of unbiased estimates of the growth rate in most cases when the lensing contribution is small if $s$ is accurately known a priori.
+We also showed that for the cases with high redshift, large $s,$ and low bias, it could be important to model the lensing contribution beyond the first-order weak-lensing limit.
 If $s$ is unknown, it might be tempting to keep it as a free parameter of the model.
-While this allows the recovery of an unbiased estimation of $s$, it significantly increases the uncertainty on $f\sigma_8$, which we might refrain from.
-This shows that one should not let $s$ free (or at least, not use a flat uninformative prior on that parameter) and rather find a way to estimate it differently.
-Finally, we find that we were able to recover the same results for a $w$CDM simulation although it was analysed with a fiducial $\Lambda$CDM model.
-This is encouraging and shows that our modelling is reliable even if we do not know exactly the underlying cosmology of the data.
+While this allows the recovery of an unbiased estimate of $s$, it significantly increases the uncertainty on $f\sigma_8$, which we might refrain from.
+This shows that $s$ should not be let free (or at least, no flat uninformative prior should be used on that parameter) and a way should be found instead to estimate it differently.
+Finally, we find that we were able to recover the same results for a $w$CDM simulation, although it was analysed with a fiducial $\Lambda$CDM model.
+This is encouraging and shows that in our case, the modelling is reliable even if we do not know the underlying cosmology of the data exactly.
+However, further investigations might be needed to estimate the impact of the cosmological model on the lensing correction as it could in principle be another source of bias.